Uber drivers are now employees: UK ride prices to change?

 Uber released a statement explaining that they respect the lower court ruling from 2016, despite appealing the decision per Wired: “Since then we have made some significant changes to our business, guided by drivers every step of the way.
-These include giving even more control over how they earn and providing new protections like free insurance in case of sickness or injury.”
+These include giving even more control over how they earn and providing new protections like Uber insurance in case of sickness or injury.”

 The wording here may suggest that Uber could draft up new contracts, but for current employees, they are considered “workers” under UK law – protected from the time they turn their app on to the time they shut it off.
 Whether Uber will find a workaround or raise their prices still remains to be seen.